 When someone starts talking, people with adequate hearing know instantly where the sound is coming from in the room.
 Out in the woods, a sharp listener can hear the source of a birdsong.
 For those with hearing loss, the ability to understand where a noise is coming from becomes much more challenging.

 Other Signs: Twisting your neck to see where a sound or a speaker is sitting.
-Hearing loss can affect one ear more than the other, so getting different sound signals from each ear can make it more challenging to understand the noise.
+Hearing loss can affect one ear more than the other, so getting different sound signals can make it more challenging to understand the noise.

 3) Your parents ask you to turn the TV up.